kestra-io/docs/content/blogs/2023-11-27-yaml-crashcourse.md

 ---

-YAML is a data serialization language, known for its **human-readable format**.
+YAML is a data serialization language known for its **human-readable format**.
 This format has been widely adopted in software development, DevOps, and cloud infrastructure.

 YAML is extensively used in Kubernetes, Kustomize, GitHub Actions, Docker Compose, OpenAPI, AWS CloudFormation, Serverless Framework, GitLab CI, TravisCI, CircleCI, Ansible, Argo, Azure DevOps, and many more.